Biden to survey Colorado wildfire damage, comfort victims

 Two people remained unaccounted for out of some 35,000 forced from their homes.

-Biden, and his wife, Jill, were traveling to Boulder County to survey the damage.
-The president was expected to meet Gov. Jared Polis and local elected officials who have been overseeing the fire aftermath, as well as residents affected by the blaze, and deliver remarks.
+Biden, and his wife, Jill, arrived in Denver Friday afternoon and were traveling to Boulder County to survey the damage.
+The president was set to meet Gov. Jared Polis and local elected officials who have been overseeing the fire aftermath, as well as residents affected by the blaze, and deliver remarks.

 Before departing the White House, Biden described the destruction as “god-awful.”